 Students cannot be placed in schools where family members are either employed or are pupils or where the student has a close relationship with a member of the school staff.
 Students cannot be placed in a school where they have been a governor, worked as a teaching assistant or undertaken paid or voluntary work.

-Students should arrive at school at least 30 minutes prior to the start of normal teaching hours and should not leave school until after 30 minutes following the end of normal teaching hours.
-Some schools will expect students to stay for up to one hour following the end of each day.
+Students should arrive at least 30 minutes prior to the start of the school/setting day, and should not leave before 4:30pm without prior agreement with placement setting.
 Students attending placement in London are required to be at school 60 minutes prior to the start of the school day.

 Students must contact schools prior to placement to ensure they are fully aware of the dress code, start and end times of the school day and any other issues as directed by their Cohort Leader.